BackRoom-net/Backroom-net/README.md

 Please request for Collaboration!  - Ruben Rodriguez - rubenrodvideos@gmail.com

+# New Features

+> Program is currently in The developmet Alpha stage and Is **Not** working.

+* Nodes can connect currently across local networks for testing a debugging.
+* The database Actually works now for storing Node addresses and such.
+(They currently aren't encrypted - Alpha)
+* Added A "ReceivedFiles" Directory that is for files currently being received.
+* Working on getting a firm Network handshake between Nodes.

+## Most Important New Features
+* Application is about 20% Faster.
+* New Logging system has higher Detail for debugging.
+* Node system has been employed.

 # Purebasic

-> This program is being developed under PureBasic 5.61 (Windows - x64)
+> This program is being developed under PureBasic 5.61 and 5.62 (Windows 10 - x64)
 > Current compatibility with the program is limited to windows 7,8,8.1 and 10

 # System Requirements